Controversial Grammy wins — and how they’ve aged - NewsBreak

 (STACKER) — Ever since its inception, the Grammy Awards have been considered among the most important awards in music.

 The first awards ceremony in 1959 honored the likes of iconic stars including Frank Sinatra, the Kingston Trio, Count Basie, and Ella Fitzgerald.
-Since then, many other outstanding artists — considered by critics and fans to be among the best of all time — have also found acclaim.What does Will Smith’s slap mean for comedians?
+Since then, many other outstanding artists — considered by critics and fans to be among the best of all time — have also found acclaim.What’s next for Will Smith after Academy resignation

 But while many Grammy wins are well deserved, the awards have had their fair share of controversies.